Offering Individual Support

 Alison’s aim is always to encourage the people that she works with to develop their full potential.
 She does this by helping them to develop ways of working which draw on their strengths.

 In education, students need to develop their study skills to achieve a constantly increasing level of study.
-Alison has experience of working with teenagers through to mature students and has supported over 100 students, some for several years, others for short periods to get them over a hurdle.
+Alison has experience of working with children through to mature students and has supported over 100 students, some for several years, others for short periods to get them over a hurdle.

 In employment, adults need support to develop their strategies to complete their work role.
 Alison has worked with several organisations to enable their staff to flourish, often as they change roles or gain a promotion, which can sometimes lead to difficulties that require new strategies.